mk12/blog/posts/prisoner-dilemma.md

 ![Payoff matrix of the prisoner's dilemma (your choice on the left)](../assets/svg/prisoner.svg)

 What's the best decision to make?
 Well, the other prisoner will either cooperate or defect.
 If he cooperates, then you should defect and get off free.
-If he defects, then you absolutely must defect---two years is bad, but three is worse!
+If he defects, then you absolutely must defect -- two years is bad, but three is worse!
 So no matter what the other prisoner does, it's always better for you to defect.
 The other prisoner independently comes to the same conclusion, so you are both doomed to a two-year sentence.

 What went wrong?
 You both acted rationally, choosing the best option, yet no one wins. _If only_ you could have agreed to cooperate!
 That way, you would both get one year instead of two.
 But the temptation to break the trust is too great, so it will never work.[^1]